jantimon/html-webpack-plugin/README.md

 ]
 ```

-Note that the callback must be passed the HtmlWebpackPluginData in order to pass this onto any other plugins listening on the same `html-webpack-plugin-before-html-processing` event
+Note that the callback must be passed the HtmlWebpackPluginData in order to pass this onto any other plugins listening on the same `beforeEmit` event

 <h2 align="center">Maintainers</h2>